Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Woman talking to manager at work

 You now have a solid idea of relevant work experience you need to include in your personal statement.
 But how will you present it?
-Here are questions to eliminate writer’s block:
+For each piece of relevant work experience, you’ll have to think about the following questions.
+When you’re getting started, try to brainstorm freely without worrying too much about structure – you can neaten up later!

 Discuss What You Learned, And Why It’s Essential